RO0ger/GSheet_Slack_MCP/README.md

 ## Available Scripts

--   `npm run clean`: Removes the `dist` directory.
+- `npm run clean`: Removes the `dist` directory
--   `npm run build`: Compiles the TypeScript code and copies necessary assets to the `dist` directory.
+- `npm run build`: Compiles the TypeScript code and copies prompts to `dist`
--   `npm run start`: Starts the server from the `dist` directory.
+- `npm run start`: Starts the server from the `dist` directory
--   `npm run dev`: Builds and starts the server in one command.
+- `npm run dev`: Builds and starts the server in one command
--   `npm test`: (Not yet implemented)